1604

 Coat of arms of Hesse-Darmstadt, 1724

-The eldest son, Wilhelm, received the Lower Principality of Hesse with Kassel; the second eldest son, Ludwig, the “Upper Principality” of Hesse-Marburg, i.e. Upper Hesse; the third son, Philipp, the fortress of Rheinfels and the territory of the County of Katzenelnbogen; the fourth son, Georg, the Upper County of Katzenelnbogen, with the castles, towns and offices of Darmstadt, Rüsselsheim and Auerbach, the later Hesse-Darmstadt.
+During his lifetime, Landgrave Philip had defended the indivisibility of the land and established it in wills, yet after his death, the landgraviate was nevertheless divided.
+The eldest son, Wilhelm, received the Lower Principality of Hesse with Kassel; the second eldest son, Ludwig, the “Upper Principality” of Hesse-Marburg, i.e., Upper Hesse; the third son, Philip, the fortress of Rheinfels and the territory of the County of Katzenelnbogen; and the fourth son, Georg, the Upper County of Katzenelnbogen with the castles, towns, and districts of Darmstadt, Rüsselsheim, and Auerbach—what later became Hesse-Darmstadt.